sirgama/moviehub/README.md

 # MovieHub

 MovieHub is a web application that contains relevant information about all publicly available Actors, Movies, Series, Animations and TV Shows.
 Quickly get all relevant information including movie trailers and additional actor details.
-Have a nice experience exploring the app.
+Have a nice immersive experience exploring the app.

 ### Issues
  - Still working on search feature which will be available soon.